tangcong/codis-operator/README.md

 # Codis-Operator

-Codis Operator creates and manages codis clusters running in kubernetes.(WIP)
+Codis Operator creates and manages codis clusters running in kubernetes.(Notice,It is not ready for production/Work In Progress)

 ## Advantages based on k8s